barryclark/jekyll-now/_posts/2016-6-27-Caffe-Runtest.md

 ---
 layout: post
-title: Caffe stuck at Runtest
+title: Caffe stuck at runtest
 ---

 There are two Nvidia graphics cards installed on my machine.
 When I execute: